nosilver4u/imsanity/readme.txt

 == Changelog ==

+= 2.4.3 =
+* changed: default size from 2048 to 1920
+* fixed: WP Import plugin breaks during Media imports
+* fixed: setting a value to 0 causes errors on multi-site installs

 = 2.4.2 =
 * changed: noresize in filename also works in batch processing
 * fixed: error message does not contain filename when file is missing